justincastilla/vanilla-browswer-otel/README.md

 # Vanilla Browser OpenTelemetry with Elastic Observability

 This project demonstrates a minimal, framework-agnostic example of capturing browser telemetry using OpenTelemetry and sending it to Elastic Observability.
 It walks through a progression from manual instrumentation, to automatic instrumentation, and a final hybrid approach, showing each step in action.

----
+Accompanying slides may be found [here](slides/Linuxfest%20Northwest%20-%20Observability%20is%20for%20Frontend,%20Too!.pdf).

 ## 1. Installation